kujaku11/MTarchive/docs/source/runs.rst

 Runs
 --------------

+.. contents:: :local:

 A run is a collection of channels that recorded at similar start and end times at the same sample rate for a given station.
 A run is contained within a :class:`mth5.groups.RunGroup` object.
 A run is the next level down from a station.
-A station can contain many runs.

 The main way to add/remove/get a run object is through a :class:`mth5.groups.StationGroup` object